Chtau/media-scanner/README.md

 * find duplicate files based on the files hash value.
 * search for files with a partial name.
 * delete search result.
-* persist resutl to a file.
+* persist the scan result to a file.